 My Child and Me

 You may be wondering if your child will ever get to know you if you choose adoption?
-This is completely up to you and your child’s birthmother.
+This is completely up to you and the prospective adoptive family.
 It depends on the openness level you choose for your adoption plan.
 Your adoption plan will be completely unique to your needs.
 From open to closed to semi-open adoptions.
 You and the child’s mother can choose the number of visits you want with the child and you can receive picture and letter updates as well.

 AFTH Can Help